mbezjak/vhdllab/README.md

 # VHDLLab
-Educational software for modelling and simulation of digital circuits.
+Educational software for modeling and simulation of digital circuits.

 ## Summary
 VHDLLab is a web based IDE for [VHDL](http://en.wikipedia.org/wiki/Vhdl).
 It's